sk11231111/Enumerator/README.md

 # Enumerator

-**Enumerator** is an fscan-driven Active Directory recon aggregator with two interfaces:
+**Enumerator** is an Active Directory recon & enumeration aggregator with two interfaces:

 - a **command-line workflow** for fast operator-driven enumeration;
 - a **localhost-only web dashboard** for launching scans, reviewing results, and exporting a PDF report.